JimDesu/basis-lang/spec.md

 \end{array}}{\Gamma \vdash \tau\ \text{fixed-size buffer-backed}}
 $$

 The disjoint cases enumerate all the non-buffer types; the union of all named-type-as-buffer-backed plus the literal types covers the buffer-backed case (§5.1).
-The runtime-length forms `[]` and $[\,]\sigma$ (for any $\sigma$) are buffer-backed but not fixed-size; they participate in the buffer-backed category but are excluded from byte-aggregate containment positions (§5.1).
+The runtime-length forms `[]` and `[]σ` (for any `σ`) are buffer-backed but not fixed-size; they participate in the buffer-backed category but are excluded from byte-aggregate containment positions (§5.1).

 ### D.3 Subsumption Rules